-Whether you are an experienced instructor moving to Stanford or at the beginning of your teaching career here, these tips and links will help you get oriented to the specifics of teaching at Stanford.
+Whether you are an experienced instructor moving to Stanford or at the beginning of your teaching career here, these tips and links can help you get oriented to the specifics of teaching at Stanford.

 Information on this page is organized by category: